oxedom/parker/README.md

 # Can Parker be processed the on a server?

 Yes, it can be processed on a server, Before refactoring the architecture of the entire project, a flask API was built using OpenCV and Yolo3.
 It worked well but it wasn't scalable.
-Utils Functions were created in previous versions of Parkerr that encode the images into blobs to the server.
+Utils Functions were created in previous versions of Parker that encode the images into blobs to the server.
 The JSON response need a bit of tweaking to be compatible, but implementing the server processing would not require too much of a refactor in the client project.
 If anyone is in need of help open a issue and I will gladly assist.

 `docker pull oxedom/flask_api` <br/>
 `docker run -p 5000:5000 flask_api` <br/>